-Pantoprazole is used to treat gastroesophageal reflux disease (GERD), a condition in which backward flow of acid from the stomach causes heartburn and possible injury of the esophagus (the tube between the throat and stomach).
-Pantoprazole is used to treat the symptoms of GERD, allow the esophagus to heal, and prevent further damage to the esophagus.
-It is also used to treat conditions where the stomach produces too much acid, such as Zollinger-Ellison syndrome.
+Pantoprazole is used to treat damage from gastroesophageal reflux disease (GERD), a condition in which backward flow of acid from the stomach causes heartburn and possible injury of the esophagus (the tube between the throat and stomach) in adults and children 5 years of age and older.
+Pantoprazole is used to allow the esophagus to heal and prevent further damage to the esophagus in adults with GERD.
+It is also used to treat conditions where the stomach produces too much acid, such as Zollinger-Ellison syndrome in adults.
 Pantoprazole is in a class of medications called proton-pump inhibitors.
 It works by decreasing the amount of acid made in the stomach.

 How should this medicine be used?

 Pantoprazole comes as a delayed-release (releases the medication in the intestine to prevent break-down of the medication by stomach acids) tablet and as delayed-release granules to take by mouth.
 The packets of delayed-release granules must be mixed with applesauce or apple juice and taken by mouth or given through a feeding tube.
 For the treatment and maintenance of GERD, pantoprazole is usually taken once a day.
 For the treatment of conditions where the stomach produces too much acid, pantoprazole is usually taken twice a day.
 The delayed-release tablets are usually taken with or without food, and the granules are usually taken 30 minutes before a meal.
 Take pantoprazole at around the same time(s) every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take pantoprazole exactly as directed.
 Do not take more or less of it or take it more often or for a longer period of time than prescribed by your doctor.